shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 **How will we do this?**

 We will implement Input Shaping on your MK3S/+ with the use of Klipper.
 "YIKES, Klipper?!
 Isn't that super complicated?"
-No, while Klipper can be difficult to use, we've put in the work for you to allow for a simple to installation and configuration of Klipper.
+No, while Klipper can be difficult to use, we've put in the work for you to allow for a simple  installation and configuration of Klipper.

 **What if I need to return to stock?**